 The YMCA of Southern Maine’s Adaptive Services program helps hundreds of Mainers faced with illness and injury maintain independence, grow stronger, and live full lives.
 This unique program is offered at no cost to participants, ensuring that anyone faced with a life-changing illness or injury can get the specialized, nurturing support they need to heal.

 To sustain this vital community program, we rely on the fundraising success of our annual auction.
-This year, instead of using our resources to host a formal, one night event, we are getting the highest value for our donated items by auctioning them off in our lobbies.
+We get the highest value for our donated items by auctioning them off in our lobbies.
 Look for great items from art to services and everything in between for you and your loved ones.

 WHY SUPPORT ADAPTIVE SERVICES?

 Gretchen never thought that word would describe her, but in 2013 it became her reality.
 It seemed like one week she was running daily and the next she was unable to get out of her chair unassisted.
 Seemingly overnight, her left side was completely paralyzed by a rare form of Multiple Sclerosis.
 Gretchen was devastated, but determined to live the life she wanted to live.

 That first year, Gretchen pushed herself to her limit in physical therapy.
 But when she wasn’t making progress, she was released from the program.
 “It really bothered me when I became disabled,” Gretchen recalls.
 “I said, ‘OK, I can’t do nothing.’
 So, I found the Y. Thank God!”

 Working regularly with Brittany, her Adaptive Services Specialist at the Y, Gretchen started making real progress.
 “The Y has been better for me than an entire year of PT.
 It’s made me stronger,” she says.
 “My neurology appointments have been much better.
 [My doctors] are really amazed by my strength.”